Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 through a gate which leads further downhill.

-before the building go sharp left at a stile and through a stile on the
+building go sharp left at a stile and through a stile on the right down

-right down a stone paved track.
-At a gap in the wall on the left, go
+a stone paved track.
+At a gap in the wall on the left, go through to a

 in the Wilderness and the